 Mitochondria are specialized subunits inside a cell that produce the cell’s energy and regulate its metabolism.
 Research suggests that mitochondria may play a central role in neuronal cell survival because they regulate both energy metabolism and cell death pathways.
 Using genetic mouse models of Alzheimer’s disease, researchers from Mayo Clinic have found that mitochondria in the brain are dysfunctional early in the disease.
 The findings were recently published in the open access journal PLoS ONE.

 Health Highlights is an occasionally recurring series focused on particularly interesting articles from credible sources of health and medical information that we follow & read.
-For a complete list of recommeded sources, see our links page.

 Welcome to Medlib’s Round, edition 2.7, the monthly blog carnival highlighting excellent blog posts in the field of medical information.
 Just under a year ago, we hosted MedLibs Round 1.8: Finding Credible Health Information Online.
 For this edition, we wanted to focus on how social media is being used to promote health information online.